jasonleakey/Tinco_Hackathon/README.md

 1. Create a [Facebook Page](https://www.facebook.com/pages/creation/).
 2. Create a Facebook app at [Facebook Developer Portal](https://developers.facebook.com/apps/).
    * In the Facebook app page created, Add a product *Facebook Messenger*
+   * Put the url from the heroku dyno into the Webhook location.
 3. Back in the Facebook Page's Settings, enable Facebook Customer Chat Plugin and whitelist your domain.
    * In the Facebook Customer Chat Plugin's setup modal, you will see the embedded code.
 4. Replace the ```page_id``` in the page [public/index.html](./public/index.html)